MewX/light-novel-library_Wenku8_Android/README.md

-[en-US] Introduction of Light Novel Library for Android
+[en_US] Introduction of Light Novel Library for Android
 ==========

 This is "Wenku8.cn" 's Android APP, and this is an open-source project.